 Time went on and conversations ensued about how we could bring the product to the US while simultaneously smuggling obscene amounts of it in our suitcases as gifts for those Americans we loved the most.
 Eventually we knew what we had to do.
 We had to at least consider the possibility of starting a US brand of date syrup.
 I mean, how could we keep this thing to ourselves?
 So (fast forwarding a few details here on sourcing the perfect date syrup including camel rides where we were almost abducted, shady business practices and strange meetings in a few different countries of the Middle East) in 2010, we test marketed the first organic certified date syrup in the US under the brand "Organics Are For Everyone".
 The premise was that organic food wasn't just for the elite, but just the way our great grandparents grew it, and it should be available like that for everyone.
 Wisely, we realized that our brand needed to sell date syrup, not an ideology.
 What led to our current name is a story we'll save for another day but generally speaking, by then we had been making so many everyday condiments and goods with dates that we knew we would not stop with only the syrup and that our brand was truly all and only about dates.

-Alas, we officially started Date Lady in July of 2012 and to date we now offer date sugar, California Barhi Dates, Sweet Chili and BBQ Sauce, Coconut-Date Caramel and Chocolate Spread.
+Alas, we officially started Date Lady in July of 2012 and to date we now offer date sugar, date paste, smoked maple date syrup, California Barhi Dates, Sweet Chili and BBQ Sauce, Coconut-Date Caramel and Chocolate Spread and a holiday fruitcake!
 I suspect we will not stop there!
-The best part about it all by far are all the people that love these products as much as we do, our dear customers that allows us to keep doing what we're doing.
+The best part about it all by far are all the people that love these products as much as we do, our dear customers that allow us to keep doing what we're doing.
 If you are still reading, thank you very much.
 We are so very thankful for you!